A Control Function Framework for Mitigating Position Bias in Learning to Rank Systems: Introduction

 \section{Introduction}

 Learning-to-rank (LTR) systems have become a core component in many online applications, from search engines to recommender systems.
 These systems typically use implicit feedback data, such as user clicks, as a proxy for user preferences due to its ease of collection compared to costly manual human annotations.
-While valuable, implicit feedback data is prone to biases~\cite{ai-sigir18, yue-www10}, with position bias being particularly pervasive.
-Position bias is the tendency of users to interact more with higher-ranked documents, regardless of their true relevance~\cite{craswell-wsdm08, joachims-tois07}.
-This skews click data, causing LTR models to overestimate higher-ranked documents and underestimate lower ones.
+While extremely valuable for learning user preferences at scale, implicit feedback data is prone to biases~\cite{ai-sigir18, yue-www10}, with position bias being particularly pervasive.
+Position bias is the tendency of users to interact more with higher-ranked items, regardless of their true relevance~\cite{craswell-wsdm08, joachims-tois07}.
+This skews click data, causing LTR models to overestimate higher-ranked items and underestimate lower ones.
 Training on such biased data degrades ranking performance and reinforces a feedback loop that negatively affects user experience.